theskumar/python-dotenv/README.md

 [django-configurations]: https://github.com/jezdez/django-configurations

-## Setting remote config
+## Setting config on remote servers

-This is a first pass, will likely change.

-Add a config task to your local fabfile, `dotenv_path` is the location of the absolute path of '.env' on the remote server.
+We make use of excellent [Fabric] to acomplish this.
+Add a config task to your local fabfile, `dotenv_path` is the location of the absolute path of `.env` file on the remote server.

 ```
+# fabfile.py

 from fabric.api import task, run, env

 # absolute path to the location of .env on remote server